-Currently, PPTP does not support per-channel call routing and routing to the NT server by PPP-authenticated connection.
-For each destination PNS address, you must dedicate an entire T1 line or E1 line.
+Currently, PPTP supports call routing and routing to the NT server by PPP-authenticated connection on a per-line basis, or on the basis of called number or calling number.
+The following section describes how to dedicate an entire WAN access line for each destination PNS address.
 For details on configuring WAN lines and assigning phone numbers, see Chapter 2, "Configuring the MAX for WAN Access."
+For details on routing PPTP calls on the basis of called or calling number, see the MAX RADIUS Configuration Guide.